A young Black woman talking about something serious with an older Black woman in the park.

 If you’re worried about how other people will react, or that they won’t understand, contact a helpline instead.
 Your feelings are valid and sharing them with someone who gets it can make a real difference.

-Get support with reaching out for help
+Get support in our guide to reaching out for help

 Speak to your GP to get professional help